-The term “periodontics” refers to the dental specialty that pertains to the prevention, diagnosis and treatment of periodontal disease that affects the gums and jawbone.
-The gum tissues serve to surround and support the teeth and the underlying jawbone anchors teeth firmly in place.
+Periodontics is a dental specialty focused on the prevention, diagnosis and treatment of periodontal disease that affects the gums and jawbone.
+The gum tissues surround and support the teeth and the underlying jawbone maintain teeth firmly in place.

-Periodontal disease generally begins when the bacteria living in plaque cause an infection in the surrounding tissues of the teeth, causing them to become irritated and painful.
-Eventually, this infection will cause the jawbone to recede and the tooth to become loose.
+The bacteria living in plaque cause an infection in the surrounding tissues of the teeth, causing them to become irritated and painful.
+Ultimately, the jawbone will recede, and the tooth will become loose due to infection.

-In the case of mild/moderate periodontal problems, the focus of the periodontist will be on curing the underlying bacterial infection and then providing advice on the most appropriate home cleaning methods.
+If you have mild/moderate periodontal problems, the periodontist will first cure the underlying bacterial infection.
+He will also give you recommendations regarding the most appropriate home cleaning methods.

-Sometimes a deep scaling is needed to remove the bacterial plaque and calculus (tartar) from the teeth and tissues.
-Where periodontal disease is advanced and the jawbone has regressed significantly, more intensive cleaning may be recommended and loose teeth that cannot be saved will be removed.
+Occasionally, the periodontist will need to do a deep scaling to remove the dental plaque and calculus.
+If the periodontal disease is advanced, loose teeth that cannot be saved will be removed.